Humano Terrarum

 Light

 The artist uses a digital projector to drape a series of still and moving images over the model's body - using her terrain as a topographic counterpoint to the projections.
-In Sermilinguaq and Iviangiussat, contours representing the landscape of actual geographic locations in Greenland are projected, in one, a natural aerial view is projected, while in Nunap isikkua 2, Greenlandic words representing aspects of the natural environment are draped.
-The video installation, Mapa Mundi MMXXIII presents an extension of the theme using landscapes derived from widely distant worldwide locations.
+In Sermilinguaq and Iviangiussat, contours representing the landscape of actual geographic locations in Greenland are projected.
+In Nuuk, a natural aerial view is projected, while in Nunap isikkua 2, Greenlandic words representing aspects of the natural environment are draped.
+While Greenland's topography is everywhere influenced by water, several pieces, such as the triptych of Ingerlaartuartoq II and IV and Qeqqussat, specifically explore water – glaciers, waterfalls, water vapour, the sea.
+The video installation, Mapa Mundi MMXXIII presents an extension of the human / nature terrain theme by using landscapes derived from widely distant worldwide locations.
 While exotic birdsong, tropical plants and megacities may seem distant from the Arctic, the installation reminds that the wider world strongly influences the Arctic, just as changes in the Polar regions have profound effects globally.

 Sermilinguaq, from the series Human Terrarum